munificent/game-programming-patterns/book/bytecode.markdown

 Bytecode VMs come in two main flavors: stack-based and register-based.
 In a stack-based VM, instructions always work from the top of the stack, like our sample code.
 For example, `INST_ADD` pops two values, adds them, and pushes the result.

 Register-based VMs still have a stack.
 The only difference is that instructions can read their inputs from deeper in it.
-Instead of `INST_ADD` always *popping* its operands, it has two indexes stored in the bytecode that identify where in the stack the to read the operands from.
+Instead of `INST_ADD` always *popping* its operands, it has two indexes stored in the bytecode that identify where in the stack to read the operands from.

 * **With a stack-based VM:**